seppwc/Blog-Posts/FJSUTH-01-Introduction.md

 This is one of the two main JSX-y bits of the framework, the Controller.

-Controllers are a function that returns a configured controller component.
+A Controller is a function that returns a configured controller component.
 Controllers are built of three parts, Controller Component, Route Components and Callbacks.

-+ Callbacks: accept one arguement, the Request object, and anything returned get sent as a reponse.
 + Controllers: controllers only have one prop "Path" which sets the base path for the nest routes, and accepts children of Routes.
 + Routes: route components accept the type of method as a string (here we use an Enum the package provides as were using typescript), the path of the route, and the callback function.
 It also accepts a props of "json" to send a json repsonse, "render" to send a template response, "text" to send a text response, if none of this props are set it will default to express' "res.send()" reponse.
++ Callbacks: accept one arguement, the Request object, and anything returned get sent as a response.

-## Module
+## Modules
 ```javascript
 const AppModule = createModule({
     controllers: [AppController],
 })
 ```

-The next part is the Module, Modules are a why of structuring a fuchsia project and is unabashedly an idea I took from NestJS.
+The next part is the Module, Modules are a way of structuring a fuchsia project and is unabashedly an idea I took from NestJS.
 We create a module object by calling createModule and passing a configured object to it as a parameter.
 The passed object can have the following properties.

 + controllers: An array of controller functions for that module, these are global and will always be imported/exported.
 + services: An array of services, a service can be a model, service class to hold your callback functions, or middleware, these are all scoped unless also included in "exports"